Cost Cutting

 It’s why an air source heat pump won’t just slash your CO₂ emissions by 75%, it’ll shrink your heating costs too.
 In fact, people who switch to an air source heat pump cut their household heating costs by 25%

-While an air source heat pump uses the latest technology, the process of transferring heat from the air to your home is quite simple.
-An air source heat pump works a little bit like a refrigerator in reverse, but harnesses the energy from the air to provide you with energy-efficient heating in the winter and cooling in the summer, depending on the type of heat pump you have.
+An air source heat pump works a little bit like a fridge in reverse.
+It harnesses the energy from the air to provide you with energy-efficient heating in the winter and cooling in the summer, depending on the type of pump you have.

-According to the government, you may be eligible for a £7,500 grant through the Boiler Upgrade Scheme to cover the majority of the cost of installing an ASHP with EEH-S. This scheme is temporary however, as it covers installations before March of 2028.
+You may be eligible for a £7,500 grant through the Boiler Upgrade Scheme to cover the majority of the cost of installing an ASHP with EEH.
+This scheme is temporary however, as it covers installations before March of 2028.

-You may be eligible for a grant if both the following conditions are true:
+You may be eligible if the following conditions are true:

 You own the property you are applying for (including if it is a business, second home, or property that you rent out to tenants).